MrJacob252/FSI_bullet_balistics/README.md

 Project for Dynamic Simulations class to simulate bullet trajectory

+# Acknowledgement of weak sides

+Because this was my firs time working with Godot or any sort of game engine I got stuck quite often and it took me quite a while to figure how to do the a projectile motion that wasn't completely broken and worked all the time not only in some edge cases.

+This means the calculation of the bullet motion was quite simplified in the end.
+Wind was consideted only as pushing in X axis of the global coordinate system.

+Force of the wind was calculated as a preassure created by the wind onto a flat crossection multiplied by [drag coefficient](https://en.wikipedia.org/wiki/Drag_coefficient) of a sphere.

+$$F = A \times P \times C_d$$

+$$P = 0.5 \times \rho \times v^2$$

+The final velocity applied onto the the bullet was calculated from this force *F*.

+$$a = F / m$$

+$$m = V \times \rho$$

+$$v = a \times m$$

+Where bullets' density was considered as being 11340 kg/m<sup>3</sup> which is a density of Lead.

+This could 100% be imporoved but it workes as a proof of concept.
+If the wind speed is set to 20 000 m/s (which is 58 times the speed of sound) the bullet visibly turn.
+Which is nice.

 # Running the project

 Because of the requirements to not submit any binaries I did not include any here.
 To run the final project do this: